Intelligence needs discipline.

 Where This Goes

 Every agent calls Ejentum for judgment the way every web app calls a database for state.
 Not an optional enhancement.
-Infrastructure.
+A harness for the power already inside.

 How We Work